Product Design, Consumer Social

 My Impact

-With each project, I earned more trust from our product and design leads to independently make decisions influencing UBDI’s desirability, feasibility, and usability.
-By the end of my internship, I had contributed to the release of three new features for 40,000+ users:
+With each project, I earned more trust from my Leads to independently make decisions that shaped UBDI’s desirability, feasibility, and usability.
+By the end of my internship, I had contributed to the launch of three new features for 40,000+ users:

-• Web App: Designed the first iteration of the UBDI web app, introducing the consumer experience to desktop.
+• Web App: Designed the first iteration of the consumer-facing web app, bringing the UBDI experience to desktop for the first time.
 This product shipped in October 2020.

-• Community Profiles: Conducted market research on profile pages, developed an end-to-end user flow, and ran usability testing to validate my prototype.
+• Community Profiles: Led market research on profile pages, mapped the end-to-end user flow, and ran usability tests to validate my prototype.
 Pitched the concept to company leadership and secured buy-in.
 This feature shipped in September 2020.

-• UBDI Insights: Led API research and crafted over 40 screens to visualize data from sources like Amazon, Twitch, and Coinbase.
-This feature was leveraged in an experiment to validate user demand and pivot to a new concept (UBDI Data Bank).
+• UBDI Insights: Researched APIs and designed over 40 screens to transform user data from Amazon, Twitch, and Coinbase into personalized, story-like visuals.
+This feature was used in an experiment to gauge demand and inform a product pivot.

-Distributed Collaboration: Like most companies during the pandemic, UBDI operated entirely remotely.
-The product and sales function was based in SoCal, the engineering team was from Eastern Europe, and our advisory board sat in Australia.
-Navigating different time zones and cultures taught me how to effectively communicate across diverse teams and make the most out of collaborative tools.
+Distributed Collaboration: Like most companies during the pandemic, UBDI operated fully remotely.
+The Product and Sales functions were based in Southern California, the Engineering team was in Eastern Europe, and our Advisory board sat in Australia.
+With everyone spread across different time zones and work cultures, I had to be intentional about how I communicated, and learn how to make the most out of the async tools we had at our disposal.

 Conclusion

 My summer at UBDI was challenging, rewarding, and a lot of fun.
-I contributed to shaping the digital experience for thousands of users and led creative initiatives from concept to delivery.
-I would argue that most of my craft and execution skills today came from working here.
+I helped shape the digital experience for thousands of users and led creative work from concept to delivery.
+A lot of the craft and execution skills I rely on today were built during that internship.

-Taking on this role also made me realize how much I enjoy driving the end-to-end product development process and owning its outcomes.
-During my time at Ivey Product Society, I had the opportunity to revisit design within a broader scope.
+Taking on this role also made me realize how much I love driving the full product development process, and owning the outcomes.
+I revisited this interest from a broader lens during my time with the Ivey Product Society.
 Check out that case study here.

 Frank Huang